MakeSchool-Tutorials/Node-Reddit-Clone/P10-Vote-On-A-Post/content.md

 # Challenges

-If you're looking for more, check out the
+If you're looking for more, check out the following:
 >[challenge]
 >
 1. We only allow voting on the home and subreddit screens currently.
 Allow it on when viewing a single post.